What is Van der Waals equation?

 where Pa = pressure correcting term for real gases

-The higher the intermolecular attraction in the gas molecules greater is the magnitude of the pressure correction term.
+The higher the intermolecular attraction in the gas molecules greater the magnitude of the pressure correction term.
 Therefore, the pressure correction term depends on the frequency of molecular collisions.
-The average pressure exerted by the molecules decreased by Pa, which is proportional to the square of the density of gas molecules.

 Therefore, Pa ∝ 1/V2, since density ∝ 1/V